Teen Lifeline saves lives; here’s how.

 Hotline: the most hotline calls/texts in our history

-The hotline had 43,363 calls and texts, a 76% increase over the last five years.
+The hotline had 47,961 calls and texts last year—this is double the number of calls and texts we received before the pandemic.
 On average, one in three were from teens considering suicide.
-93% of hotline callers/texters feel better immediately after talking with a peer counselor.
+97% of hotline callers/texters feel better immediately after talking with a peer counselor.

 Life Skills Development: teens learning how to help themselves and others